Dispatch9001/gbb/articles/parts.md

 Keep in mind these negatives are rapidly changing, as Valve (the company behind steam) is actively making more games run on Linux with less user effort for their Steam Deck (a portable console running Linux, kind of like a Switch), and all those enhancements also improve general desktop Linux.

 This guide is focused on Windows, so if you are choosing one of the other OS's most of this guide will not help you.
 If you are choosing macOS, I would read [PC Gamers Mac Gaming Guide](https://www.pcgamer.com/pc-gamers-guide-to-gaming-on-a-mac/).
 If you want to go the Linux route, the Linux Gaming community on Reddit has put together a great [wiki](https://linux-gaming.kwindu.eu/index.php?title=Getting_started_with_Linux) with all the information you need.

+## Budget

+Next you have to chose a budget for your setup.
+Simply put, the more you pay, the better PC you get.

+A good starting budget is $1200 (AUD).
+For that price, you can get an entry level gaming PC that can play most games relativly well.
+PCs will gradually get better until you hit the $5000 dollar mark, where you are getting the best of the best.
+My PC costed $1100, but that was before the [chip shortage](https://www.pcmag.com/news/inside-the-gpu-shortage-why-you-still-cant-buy-a-graphics-card) that has made everything more expensive.
+Thanks to [the Ethereum Merge](https://ethereum.org/en/upgrades/merge/), GPU prices are now starting to drop and hundreds of second hand cards are becoming avalible for purchase, because GPU intensive crypto mining is no longer profitable.